iiasa/felix_docs/1_1_9_emissions.md

 # 9. Emissions
 FeliX models emissions of three major greenhouse gases: CO₂, CH₄, and N₂O.
 These emissions originate from four main sectors: (1) Agriculture, (2) LULUCF (Land Use, Land-Use Change, and Forestry), (3) Energy, and (4) Industry & Waste.

 FeliX uses an **activity-based emission accounting approach** as described in Equation 9.1.
 It estimates emissions indirectly from activities and outputs across different sectors through emission factors.
-Emission factors ($EF^{Gas}_{Activity}$) are determined in this order of priorities: (1) IPCC default values, (2) Historical data calculations, (3) Model calibration.
+Emission factors ($$EF^{Gas}_{Activity}$$) are determined in this order of priorities: (1) IPCC default values, (2) Historical data calculations, (3) Model calibration.

 A dynamic abatement factor is included in the emission calculations to account for technological improvements that FeliX does not explicitly model.
 Since CH₄ and N₂O abatement technologies in Energy, Agriculture, Industry, and Waste sectors are expected to play a significant role in future emission trajectories, a logistic function is used to represent their gradual adoption over time.
 More details about this will be described in Section 9.5.